 In October 2020, fashion brand Michael Kors partnered with World Food Programme – a branch of the United Nations which aims to improve food security and nutrition – for a philanthropic campaign.

-Michael Kors partners has launched a campaign for Watch Hunger Stop every year.
+Every year, Michael Kors launches a campaign for Watch Hunger Stop every year.
 This year, however, the brand emphasized the importance of the initiative to provide school meals to children as food insecurity has escalated due to the pandemic.